 Her Majesty’s Theatre

-Initially constructed in 1913, Her Majesty’s Theatre is the oldest operating performance venue in Adelaide.
-‘Her Maj’ as she is affectionately known, is over a century old and has housed much history within her walls and continues to hold a place in the hearts of the city’s residents.
+Initially constructed in 1913, Her Majesty’s Theatre, or ‘Her Maj’ as she is affectionately known, has housed much history within her walls and continues to hold a place in the hearts of local residents.

 With a full redevelopment designed by Cox Architecture, we contacted Director, Zoë King, to get the full story on the design development.